What is the most memorable possession in a woman’s life? The answer is often her diamond engagement ring.

 A square with rounded corners, which add to the beauty of the diamond.

 This shape is slightly notched at the corners and looks similar to the square form.

 It resembles a pillow with rounded corners but has large facets.

 The Final Right Choice

 Since the budget was flexible and we were looking for the best natural diamond that will be a family heirloom, the choice was easy.
-My nephew, armed with all the information and the certification, selected a beautiful medium-sized, oval solitaire with VVS1 clarity, a D grade and an excellent cut, beautifully suited for his fiancée’s long, slender fingers.
+My nephew, armed with all the information and the certification, selected a beautiful medium-sized, oval solitaire engagement ring with VVS1 clarity, a D grade and an excellent cut, beautifully suited for his fiancée’s long, slender fingers.